ibel123/OIBSIP/DataScience-Task3-CarPricePrediction/README.md

 6. Read the explanations above each code cell to understand what it is doing
 7. Check the printed evaluation numbers and the feature importance chart near the bottom

+## Results
+Linear Regression achieved an RMSE of 2.33 and an R squared of 0.790.
+Random Forest Regressor achieved an RMSE of 3.56 and an R squared of 0.509.
+Linear Regression is declared the best performing model for this task.

 ## Files in this folder

 1. `Car_Price_Prediction.ipynb`, the full notebook with code and explanations